Comics Studies Creative Research Hub

 Divya

-Divya is Chair of Education, Inclusion and Life Transitions in the School of Education and Social Work.
+Divya Jindal-Snape is Chair of Education, Inclusion and Life Transitions in the Division of Education and Society in the School of Humanities, Social Sciences and Law at the University of Dundee.
 She is Director of the Transformative Change: Educational and Life Transitions (TCELT) Research Centre.
 She does research on life transitions, including the impact of life limiting conditions and bereavement.

 Dr Brian Hoyle